soliditybank/ultra/README.md

   - 'wallet.html' creates a new wallet and stores it locally in your browser.file and paste the private key or choose another option to create your new wallet.
 This wallet is stored locally in your browser and will be used any time you sign a transaction.

-  - 'sign.html' creates and sign a transaction.
+  - 'sign.html' creates and signs a transaction.
 A QR of the signature is generated.

 ## IMPORTANT
 Your address must be funded with enough Ether to cover the transaction fee.